NextCenturyCorporation/dig/README.md

 of a listing described in the previous section--it is organized into multiple sections of one or more result fields.

-Descriptions for the configuration object attributes in the **detailsFields** block above are provided below:
+Descriptions for the configuration object attributes in the **detailFields** block above are provided below:

 | Key  | Description  | Examples |
 | :------------ | :--------------- | :----- |